baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-raspberry-pi-zero.md

-The posting "[Add a Tiny Wi-Fi Board to a Raspberry Pi Zero][23]" shows how you can solder onto the RPi Zero board a WiFi USB dongle, effectivley bypassing the micro USB connector with a standard USB.
+The posting "[Add a Tiny Wi-Fi Board to a Raspberry Pi Zero][23]" shows how you can solder onto the RPi Zero board a WiFi USB dongle, effectively bypassing the micro USB connector with a standard USB.
-It may be easier to just use a [Micro USB OTG Adapter][43] and a [WiFi USB Adapter][44].
+It's much easier to just use a [Micro USB OTG Adapter][43] and a [WiFi USB Adapter][44].
 With this in place, you just need to provision the RPi Zero like any Raspberry Pi for WiFi connectivity.
 This can be done by following "Step 3: Configure your WiFi" within